 To estimate the total expenditure, project managers have to assign the value to every requirement which could be in dollars or a point system.
 An upward trend in this metric is a good sign and shows that everything is in favor.
 But a downward trend shows that things are not on track and the team should make amends.

-Related Page: Top Agile Methodology Interview Questions
+[Related Page: Top Agile Methodology Interview Questions]

 8. Net Promoter Score

 Net promoter score lets you know about customer satisfaction and how much they are willing to recommend your products/services to others.
 This index may vary from -100 to 100.
-It is also a very important agile metric which helps in determining the success of a firm.
+It is also a very important agile metric that helps in determining the success of a firm.

 9. Work Item Age